To Live (1994 film): Plot

 The children are exhausted from the hard labor they are doing in the town and try to sleep whenever they can.
-They eventually get a break during the festivities for meeting the scrap metal quota.
-The entire village eats dumplings in celebration.
-In the midst of the family eating, schoolmates of Youqing call for him to come prepare for the District Chief.
-Jiazhen tries to make Fugui let him sleep but eventually relents and packs her son twenty dumplings for lunch.
-Fugui carries his son to the school, and tells him to heat the dumplings before eating them, as he will get sick if he eats cold dumplings.
-He must listen to his father to have a good life.
+They eventually get a break during the festivities for meeting the scrap metal quota while the entire village eats dumplings in celebration.
+However, Youqing is called to the school to prepare for the District Chief's inspection.
+Though Jiazhen wants to let him sleep, Fugui insists that he go and carries his son to school.
+Later that night, the car carrying the District Chief gets into a freak accident and kills Youqing.

-Later on in the day, the older men and students rush to tell Fugui that his son has been killed by the District Chief.
-He was sleeping on the other side of a wall that the Chief's Jeep was on, and the car ran into the wall, injuring the Chief and crushing Youqing.
-Jiazhen, in hysterics, is forbidden to see her son's dead body, and Fugui screams at his son to wake up.
-Fengxia is silent in the background.

 The District Chief visits the family at the grave, only to be revealed as Chunsheng.
 His attempts to apologize and compensate the family are rejected, particularly by Jiazhen, who tells him he owes her family a life.
-He returns to his Jeep in a haze, only to see his guard restraining Fengxia from breaking the Jeep's windows.
-He tells the guard to stop and walks home.

-The story moves forward again another decade, to the Cultural Revolution.
-The village chief advises Fugui's family to burn their puppet drama props, which have been deemed as counter-revolutionary.
-Fengxia carries out the act, and is oblivious to the Chief's real reason for coming: to discuss a suitor for her.
+Another decade later, the Cultural Revolution is starting.
+The village chief advises Fugui to burn his shadow puppets, which have been deemed as counter-revolutionary.
 Fengxia is now grown up and her family arranges for her to meet Wan Erxi, a local leader of the Red Guards.
 Erxi, a man crippled by a workplace accident, fixes her parents' roof and paints depictions of Mao Zedong on their walls with his workmates.
 He proves to be a kind, gentle man; he and Fengxia fall in love and marry, and she soon becomes pregnant.
 Chunsheng, still in the government, visits immediately after the wedding to ask for Jiazhen's forgiveness, but she refuses to acknowledge him.

-Later, he is branded a reactionary and a capitalist.
-He comes to tell them his wife has committed suicide and he intends to as well.
-He has come to give them all his money.
+Later, Chunsheng is branded a reactionary and a capitalist.
+He comes to tell them his wife has committed suicide and that he intends to as well.
+To atone for Youqing's death, he has come to give them all his money.
 Fugui refuses to take it.
-However, as Chunsheng leaves, Jiazhen commands him to live, reminding him that he still owes them a life.
+As Chunsheng leaves, Jiazhen commands him to live, reminding him that he still owes them a life.